ipfs-cluster/ipfs-cluster/architecture.md

 * `NewCluster` triggers the Cluster bootstrap. `IPFSConnector`, `State`, `PinTracker` component are provided.
 These components are up but possibly waiting for a `SetClient(RPCClient)` call.
 Without having an RPCClient, they are unable to communicate with the other components.
 * The first step bootstrapping is to create the libp2p `Host`.
 It is using configuration keys to set up public, private keys, the swarm network etc.
 * The `peerManager` is initialized.
-Peers from the configuration and ourselves are added to the peer list.
+It allows to list known cluster peers and keep components in the loop about changes.
 * The `RPCServer` (`go-libp2p-gorpc`) is setup, along with an `RPCClient`.
 The client can communicate to any RPC server using libp2p, or with the local one (shortcutting).
 The `RPCAPI` object is registered: it implements all the RPC operations supported by cluster and used for inter-component/inter-peer communication.
 * The `Consensus` component is bootstrapped.
 It:
-  * Sets up a new Raft node from scratch, including snapshots, stable datastore (boltDB), log store etc...
+  * Sets up a new Raft node (with the `cluster_peers` from the configuration) from scratch, including snapshots, stable datastore (boltDB), log store etc...
   * Initializes `go-libp2p-consensus` components (`Actor` and `LogOpConsensus`) using `go-libp2p-raft`
-  * Returns a new `Consensus` object while asynchronously waiting for a Raft leader and then also for the current Raft peer to catch up with the latest index of the log.
+  * Returns a new `Consensus` object while asynchronously waiting for a Raft leader and then also for the current Raft peer to catch up with the latest index of the log when there is anything to catch up with.
   * Waits for an RPCClient to be set and when it happens it triggers an asynchronous RPC request (`StateSync`) to the local `Cluster` component and reports `Ready()`
   * The `StateSync` operation (from the main `Cluster` component) makes a diff between the local `MapPinTracker` state and the consensus-maintained state.
 It triggers asynchronous local RPC requests (`Track` and `Untrack`) to the `MapPinTracker`.
   * The `MapPinTracker` receives the `Track` requests and checks, pins or unpins items, as well as updating the local status of a pin (see the Pinning section below)
 * While the consensus is being bootstrapped, `SetClient(RPCClient` is called on all components (tracker, ipfs connector, api and consensus)
 * The new `Cluster` object is returned.
-* Asynchronously, a thread waits for the `Consensus` component to report `Ready()`.
-When this happens, `Cluster` reports itself `Ready()`.
+* Asynchronously, a thread triggers the bootsrap process and then waits for the `Consensus` component to report `Ready()`.
+* The bootstrap process uses the configured multiaddresses from the Bootstrap section of the configuration perform a remote RPC `PeerAdd` request (it tries until it works in one of them).
+* The remote node then performs a consensus log operation logging the multiaddress and peer ID of the new cluster member.
+If the log operation is successful, the new member is added to `Raft` (which internally logs it as well).
+The new node is contacted by Raft, its internal peerset updated.
+It receives the state from the cluster, including pins (which are synced to the `PinTracker` and other peers, which are handled by the `peerManager`.
+* If the bootstrap was successful or not necessary, Cluster reports itself `Ready()`.
 At this moment, all components are up, consensus is working and cluster is ready to perform any operations.
 The consensus state may still be syncing, or mostly the `MapPinTracker` may still be verifying that pins are there against the daemon, but this does not causes any problems to use cluster.

 ### Adding a peer

 * The `RESTAPI` component receives a `PeerAdd` request on the respective endpoint.
 It makes a `PeerAdd` RPC request.
 * The local RPC server receives it and calls `PeerAdd` method in the main `Cluster` component.
-* A libp2p connection is opened to the new peer's multiaddress.
-It should be reachable.
-We note down the local multiaddress used to reach the new peer.
-* A broadcast `PeerManagerAddPeer` request is sent to all peers in the current cluster.
-It is received and the RPC server calls `peerManager.addPeer`.
-The `peerManager` is an annex to the main Cluster Component around the peer management functionality (add/remove).
-* The `peerManager` adds the new peer to libp2p's peerstore, asks Raft to make if part of its peerset and adds it to the `ClusterPeers` section of the configuration (which is then saved).
-* If the broadcast requests fails somewhere, the operation is aborted, and a `PeerRemove` operation for the new peer is triggered to undo any changes.
-Otherwise, on success, the local list of ClusterPeers from the configuration, along with the local multiaddress from the connection we noted down are sent to the new peer (via the RPC `PeerManagerAddFromMultiaddrs` method).
-* The new peer's `peerManager` updates the current list of peers, the Raft's peer set and the configuration and has become part of the new cluster.
+* If there is a connection from the given PID, we use it to determine the true multiaddress (with the right remote IP), in case it was not provided correctly (usually when using `Join` since it cannot be determined-see below).
+This allows to correctly let peers join from accross NATs.
+* The peer is added to the `peerManager` so we can perform RPC requests to it.
+* A remote RPC `RemoteMultiaddressForPeer` is performed to the new peer, so it reports how our multiaddress looks from their side.
+* The address of the new peer is then commited to the consensus state.
+Since this is a new peer, Raft peerstore is also updated.
+Raft starts sending updates to the new peer, among them prompting it to update its own peerstore with the list of peers in this cluster.
+* The list of cluster peers (plus ourselves with our real multiaddress) is sent to the new cluster in a remote `PeerManagerAddMultiaddrs` RPC request.
-* The `PeerAdd` method in `Cluster` makes an remote RPC request to the new peers `ID` method.
-The received ID is used as response to the call.
+* A remote `ID` RPC request is performed and the information about the new node is returned.

-* The RPC server takes the response and sends it to the `RESTAPI` component, which in turns converts it and responds to the request.
+### Joining a cluster

+* Joining means calling `AddPeer` on the cluster we want to join.
+* This is used also for bootstrapping.
+* Join is disallowed if we are not a single-peer cluster.

 ### Pinning